SaadAAkash/kolpokoushol/src/content/post/build-your-most-creative-ideas.md

 There's always that entrepreneur in all of us who has a clever new idea.
 Maybe the idea is not well formed yet.
 Or maybe they have a simple prototype.
 How do we help them scale that solution so others can benefit as well?
 A related question: how do we change the narrative around these small, “not-worthy-of-our-attention" problems?

 The first question is a business development question.
 To help individual innovators scale their interesting ideas, we need to amplify their funding beyond their own savings.
 We need to encourage them to make their designs open source, and we need a way to distribute their created artifacts to other people.
-These creators are often repeat creators, they want to update their artifacts frequently (that’s the organic innovation process I mentioned earlier).
+These creators are often repeat creators, they want to update their artifacts frequently.
+That’s the organic innovation process I mentioned earlier.
 Our sponsor [Kickstarter](https://www.kickstarter.com/) is a widely known name for crowdfunding creative and indie projects, and it has cracked this problem in several ways.
-In the last decade, Kickstarter has raised $7B to fund and distribute creative projects, helping creators hone their craft over repetitions and run campaigns to raise funds for their projects.
+In the last decade, projects funded on Kickstarter have raised $7B, helping creators hone their craft over repetitions and run campaigns to raise funds for their projects.

 The second question – changing the narrative around creativity and innovation – cannot be solved by using crowdfunding tools like Kickstarter alone, but by creating awareness and collaboration between creators, innovators, and users.
 This is where KolpoKoushol comes in.

 I founded KolpoKoushol during the first year of my PhD program at the MIT Media Lab, in 2015.
-The idea was still the same: facilitating local Bangladeshi innovators and creators to work on their ideas.
+The idea was to facilitate local Bangladeshi innovators and creators to work on their ideas.
 This required us to break academic boundaries and put humanities/business experts together with engineers, to come up with demos and solutions.

 ![Thinking Big](/images/posts/thinking-big.png)

 Every year, we focused on a few themes such as law and journalism, and held workshops and hackathons for making interesting products around those themes.
 Fast forward to 2023.
-We are now gearing up to go beyond demos, and we want to partner up with leading crowdfunding platforms around the world to make Bangladeshi innovators’ and creators’ dreams come true.
+We are now gearing up to go beyond demos, and we want to partner up with leading crowdfunding platforms around the world to bring Bangladeshi innovators’ and creators’ ideas to fruition.

 It was only apt that we bring back the program now that we are well positioned with all our previous learnings and the right sponsors.
 The goal this time is to go beyond demos: we want to build that creator and innovator community that Bangladesh badly needs.
 Hopefully, we are better equipped this time.